-The somatic mutation causes a varied degree of genetically mosaic individual or produces mosaicism by affecting the somatic tissues.
+The somatic mutation causes a varied degree of genetically mosaic individuals or produces mosaicism by affecting the somatic tissues.
 On the other side, germline mutation forms completely mutant organisms; the mutation is detectable and heritable as well.

 An organism acquired the somatic mutation during its life and henceforth known as acquired mutation which is exclusively non-inherited.